reGENERATE: A Vision for 22nd Street Neighbourhood

 Now with the NDP implementation of transit oriented zonings, how does this change the timeline for the steps that were to be taken?
 Will the city be ready for June 30th implementation as we would like to build a 6 plex on our property.

-Wakesurf asked 11 months ago
+Wakesurf asked about 1 year ago

 A number of momentous announcements from the Province outlined new legislation to get more housing built faster.
 We still have work to do to better understand these announcements, timing, and what they mean for our community.